 We only ask for your first name and email address and you can unsubscribe at any time using the link at the bottom of the emails you receive.
 The information you provide to us will only be used for the above purposes and not sold or rented to any third party individuals, organisations or companies.

-We do use a third party, MailerLite, to provide this service.
+We do use a third party email providers for this service.
 The company provide a secure service compliant with relevant data protection legislation.
 In addition to sending the emails, they provide analysis for us such as click rates, open rates, sharing and forwarding of emails received from us.
 This helps make sure we are providing information that is relevant to people subscribing and measure the effectiveness of our marketing and communications.